Updated: November 2020

 Children and young people with an Education, Health and Care Plan follow a different admission and transfer process for a new school.
 Please continue to complete Durham County Council’s parental preference form, as part of the admission process to a new school.
 You continue to have a right to request a particular school and this will be considered alongside the information that we have about your child’s special educational needs.
 The information would have been provided as part of the Education, Health and Care assessment or following the review meeting.

-For information on the admission of pupils with a disability, please visit the School Admissions section of our website and view the Accessibility Plan in our School Policies section.
+For information on the admission of pupils with a disability, please visit the School Admissions section of our website.

 For Children and young people with an Education, Health and Care Plan the SEN team can be contacted on 03000 265878.
-The School Places and Admissions Team can be contacted on 03000 265 896 or by clicking on this link to the Durham County Council School Places and Admissions Team website.
+The School Places and Admissions Team can be contacted on 03000 265 896.

 If you would like to discuss your child’s SEN in more detail please contact the school to arrange an appointment with Mrs Treend.